2018 ART+OCEANS Exhibition

 Tackling the complexities of our changing marine world, artists and scientists have collaborated for several months to imagine new generative interactions between science and art.
 They have produced works that interpret and extend science research in new contexts for the up-coming "ART + OCEANS" exhibition opening in the HD Skinner Annex, Otago Museum on 23 July, 2018.

-This large group exhibition represents collaborative work from 27 artists (graduates, staff and senior students of the Dunedin School of Art and School of Design at Otago Polytechnic) and 20 scientists involved from University of Otago (Researchers from Surveying, Physics, Anatomy, Chemistry, Botany, Marine Science, Te Koronga (Indigenous Science) Physical Education), Cawthron Institute (New Zealand's largest independent science organisation), Landcare Research, NIWA, Sustainable Seas National Science Challenge, CARIM (Coastal Acidification: Rate, Impacts & Management), Biodiversity Research Centre, University of British Columbia, and a four year project funded by the Ministry of Business Innovation and Employment.
+This large group exhibition represents collaborative work from 30 artists (graduates, staff and senior students of the Dunedin School of Art and School of Design at Otago Polytechnic) and 20 scientists from University of Otago (Researchers from Surveying, Physics, Anatomy, Chemistry, Botany, Marine Science, Te Koronga (Indigenous Science) Physical Education), Cawthron Institute (New Zealand's largest independent science organisation), Landcare Research, NIWA, Sustainable Seas National Science Challenge, CARIM (Coastal Acidification: Rate, Impacts & Management), Biodiversity Research Centre and University of British Columbia.

 This is the sixth in the Art + “Science” project series.
 In Art + Oceans, artists worked with scientists individually or in small groups, to develop artworks relating to science interpreted in a broad context.
+Throughout, both artists and scientists were involved in sharing their process and describing their work in monthly communal meetings.
 Art + Oceans 2018 is supported by the Sustainable Seas National Science Challenge, which provided funding for a component of the artworks to be made transportable in a travelling exhibition.

 Pam McKinlay is an artist with a background in applied science and history of art.
 As an artist she works predominantly in sculpture, weaving and ceramics.
 She works in collaboration with other artists locally and nationally in community outreach and education projects around the theme of climate change, sustainability and biodiversity.
 Currently she works at the Dunedin School of Art.